Res Ipsa Loquitur Doctrine in Tort Law

 Houghland v.
 R.R.
 LOW Ltd.

-At the start of a journey, the plaintiff’s suitcase was left with the defendant’s bus-driver owner’s.
+At the start of the journey, the plaintiff’s suitcase was left with the defendant’s bus driver’s owner.
 When the bus broke down, the owner’s servants moved the luggage from the bus’s boot to another bus.
 The suitcase was nowhere to be found at the end of the journey.
 The plaintiff was entitled to damages, and the court determined that if the suitcase was lost, it was up to the defendant to prove that he was not guilty of negligence, which is nothing more than Res Ipsa Loquitur.

 M.C.Mehta v.
 Union of India